Verumun/Verumun/README.md

 - 👋 Hi, My name is Nev Ezekiel Verumun
 - 👀 I’m interested in ...
 Web Development
 - 🌱 I’m currently learning ...
-JavaScript
+React
 - 💞️ I’m looking to collaborate on ...
 Anything Web development!
 - 📫 How to reach me ... @nevsavvy